dflock/duncanlock.net/content/posts/tech/how-i-upgraded-this-website-to-pelican-36.rst

 :title: How I upgraded this website to Pelican 3.6
 :slug: how-i-upgraded-this-website-to-pelican-36
-:date: 2015-11-19 22:44:24
+:date: 2016-03-05 01:51:54
 :tags: howto, pelican, web
 :category: tech
-:meta_description:
+:meta_description: This site has been generated using Pelican 3.3 for over two years.
+I finally found some time to upgrade to the current version of Pelican, 3.6.3.
+This is how I did the upgrade.
 :thumbnail:

-This site has been generated using Pelican 3.3 for over two years - and I finally found some time to upgrade to the current version of Pelican, 3.6.
+This site has been generated using Pelican 3.3 for over two years - and I finally found some time to upgrade to the current version of Pelican, 3.6.3.
 This is how I did the upgrade.

 I decided to be lazy and do the upgrade in-place, instead of creating a new ``virtualenv`` and copying the content & settings over.
 Luckily, this worked out OK, after a bit of fiddling around.